 The prospectus is a research proposal describing how the doctoral student intends to conduct an inquiry appropriate for dissertation research.
 The resulting Dissertation Advisory Committee should represent expertise in both the area of the research topic and the proposed research methodology and consist of no fewer than four members with earned doctorates, which means that at least three Dissertation Advisory Committee members must be College of Education & Human Development faculty who hold graduate faculty research status or approved by reciprocal agreements between colleges and schools, which recognizes each other’s graduate research faculty.

-Any proposed member of the Dissertation Advisory Committee not meeting these requirements must be approved by the associate dean of Graduate Studies and Research.
+Any proposed member of the Dissertation Advisory Committee not meeting these requirements must be approved by the associate dean of doctorate studies and research.
 Faculty with approved joint academic appointments and university graduate professional faculty membership can serve as the chair of an Ed.D. dissertation committee.
 A second member of the Doctoral Advisory Committee must be a full-time member of the College of Education & Human Development faculty (or have a joint appointment) holding an earned doctorate.
 A third member of the Doctoral Advisory Committee is an individual who can support the student’s dissertation research.
 The third member must also hold an earned doctorate.

 The prospectus provides the student’s committee members an opportunity to provide input, recommendations and directions before the study has commenced.
 Each student must orally present his or her prospectus to the Dissertation Advisory Committee.
 Please note: if the inquiry involves human participants, then a completed Protection of Human Subjects form must be submitted to the Institutional Review Board.